RESTyard/RESTyard/README.md

 ### WebApiHypermediaExtensions v1.3.0

 #### Features:
-- Routes with multiple variable templates are now suported, also the dependency on route variable names is removed.
+- Routes with multiple variable templates are now supported, also the dependency on route variable names is removed.
 The KeyProducers now handle that.
 See documentation for details.
 - Multiple Relations are now allowed for Links
 - Add configuration option to SirenBuilder so writing null properties in the JSON output can be disabled
 - Allow HypermediaObjects with no self link as specified by Siren